iPenguin/ipenguin.github.com/_posts/2021-07-22-5-things-ive-learned-about-kubernetes-clusters-since-passing-the-cka.md

 categories: [kubernetes, k8s, development, cluster, monitoring, storage, ipv6, troubleshooting, metallb]
 comments: true
 ---

-## 5 Things I've Learned About Kubernetes Clusters Since Passing the CKA

 While I was studying for the exam I began to setup my own [bare metal Kubernetes cluster home lab](/posts/bear-metal-kubernetes-cluster-home-lab).
 I continue to iterate and improve the setup and to test it by deploying different workloads into it.